pboardman/cmangos-utils/cmangos-wotlk-docker/README.md

-# CMaNGOS Classic inside docker
+# CMaNGOS WOTLK inside docker

+THIS IMAGE DOES NOT WORK YET

 These files are used to create a CMaNGOS server docker image.